Domestic policy of Vladimir Putin: Natalism

+In November 2024, Putin signed a bill into law that bans 'Childfree Propaganda’ to boost birthrates in Russia.

 Arctic policy

 Putin has sought to increase Russian military and economic presence in the Arctic.
 In August 2007, a Russian expedition named Arktika 2007, led by Artur Chilingarov, planted a Russian flag on the seabed below the North Pole to underline Russia's 2001 claim submission.
 In June 2008 General Vladimir Shamanov announced that Russia would increase the operational radius of its Northern Fleet submarines. and in July 2011, Defense Minister Anatoly Serdyukov announced plans for two brigades to be stationed in the Arctic.

 A construction program of floating nuclear power plants will provide power to Russian Arctic coastal cities and gas rigs.
 A 21,500-ton barge with twin 35-megawatt reactors, the Akademik Lomonosov, will go into operation in 2012.
 The Prirazlomnoye field, an offshore oilfield in the Pechora Sea that will include up to 40 wells, is currently under construction and drilling is expected to start in early 2012.
 It will have the world's first ice-resistant oil platform and will also be the first offshore Arctic platform.

 In August 2011 Rosneft, a Russian government-operated oil company, signed a deal with ExxonMobil to receive oil assets in exchange for the joint development of Russian Arctic resources by both companies.
 The agreement includes a $3.2 billion hydrocarbon exploration of the Kara and Black seas, as well as joint development of ice-resistant drilling platforms and other Arctic technologies.
 "The scale of the investment is very large.
 It's scary to utter such huge figures" said Putin on signing the deal.